Sunbeam Television: 1987–88 NBC affiliation dispute

+On August 8, 1988, CBS agreed to purchase WCIX as their replacement affiliate, effectively rendering WSVN as an independent station on January 1, 1989.
+CBS also signed a deal with West Palm Beach's ABC affiliate WPEC, now resulting in a complex six-station affiliate shuffle in two markets.
+As soon as CBS's WCIX purchase was announced, Ansin announced WSVN would become a news-intensive station, a stance that was ridiculed in the local media.
+Despite losing their program director and having a thin off-network syndicated program inventory, the station committed to producing 7 1/2 hours of local newscasts on weekdays, unheard of for any independent in the United States prior.
+WSVN made the move under the presumption that their current audience would not defect to other channels despite the loss of network programming.
+By October 1988, WSVN signed up as the market's new Fox affiliate and linked with CNN for national news coverage, but marketed and prompted themselves as an independent.

+WSVN's performance in their first year as a news-intensive Fox affiliate shattered conventional wisdom and attracted industry notice.
+While WSVN experienced ratings declines in prime time with the loss of NBC fare, their early-evening newscasts not only remained stable, but surpassed WTVJ for second place.
+News director Joel Cheatwood, regarded as the architect of WSVN's tabloid format, was hired by Fox for one year to help develop a national news service of their own.
+By 1994, Fox network president Lucie Salhany called WSVN "the future of television".

 The Jay Leno Show

 On April 2, 2009, WHDH in Boston announced that it would not join other NBC affiliates in airing a new hour-long program fronted by outgoing Tonight Show host Jay Leno.
-Instead, the station said it would simulcast an hour of local news at 10:00 P.M. with its sister station WLVI.
-In its statement, Sunbeam CEO Ed Ansin cited concerns with both ratings and advertising revenue for its existing 11:00 P.M. newscast as the main impetus for the decision.
+Instead, the station said it would simulcast an hour of local news at 10 p.m. with its sister station WLVI.
+In its statement, Sunbeam CEO Ed Ansin cited concerns with both ratings and advertising revenue for its existing 11 p.m. newscast as the main impetus for the decision.
 NBC answered Sunbeam with a threat to strip WHDH of its affiliation.
-WHDH had offered to air the new program at 11:00 as a compromise, but the network rejected that offer.
+WHDH had offered to air the new program at 11 p.m. as a compromise, but the network rejected that offer.

 With the threats of lawsuits and the strong possibility of NBC making good on its promise, WHDH reconsidered its decision two weeks later.
 However, Ansin's foresight would later prove to be correct.
-Viewership for WHDH's 11:00 news dropped 20 percent in the November 2009 sweeps period, and a wave of affiliate complaints about similar declines for their late newscasts would force NBC to end the primetime run of the program on February 11, 2010 in a very controversial shake-up of its late night lineup.
+Viewership for WHDH's 11 p.m. news dropped 20 percent in the November 2009 sweeps period, and a wave of affiliate complaints about similar declines for their late newscasts would force NBC to end the primetime run of the program on February 11, 2010, in a very controversial shake-up of its late night lineup.